 Melted Chocolate Buttercream

-Regular chocolate American style buttercream works just fine for this cake (use this recipe).
-But for an extra chocolately flavor, and some extra help making sure our raspberry filling stays in place, I like to use a buttercream made with melted chocolate.
+Regular chocolate American-style buttercream works just fine for this cake (use this recipe).
+But for an extra chocolatey flavor, and some extra help making sure our raspberry filling stays in place, I like to use a buttercream made with melted chocolate.

 As the frosting cools and chills in the refrigerator, it becomes more solid than classic buttercream.
 This helps ensure the raspberry curd doesn’t leak out between the layers.

 However, because it’s a little stiffer, it’s also a little harder to get a smooth finish on the cake.
 Run a metal offset spatula under hot water and use the heated spatula to smooth the frosting around the cake.

 Take the chocolate raspberry cake out of the refrigerator an hour before serving and slice with a knife dipped under hot water.

 Filling a cake with a softer substance, like curd or jam, is actually quite easy.